elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/adapter-pattern.md

 **Benefits**

 - Based on SOLID principles.
-- New adapters can get added without breaking existing code.
+- We can add new adapters without breaking existing code.
 - The code is both reusable and adaptable.
 - Clean code — because the client/context does not use a different interface in each concrete class and can switch between additional adapters using polymorphism.
 - Single Responsibility Principle - The principle of single responsibility.
 You can separate the interface or data conversion code from the main business logic of the program.